rolasotelo/pinata-project-web/src/slides/me.md

 ## A little more about me

 I'm a Cloud Engineer.
-I like to program stuff in my computer and I like to play boardgames with my girlfriend and friends.
+I like to program in my computer and I like to play boardgames with my girlfriend and friends.

-#### Cloud Engineer ☁️ 👷🏾‍♂️?, what does that mean?
+#### Cloud Engineer ☁️ 👷🏾‍♂️?
+What does it mean?

 ![cloud engineer](https://rolasotelo-portfolio.s3.amazonaws.com/cloud_engineer.png)

 I know how to manage computers running somewhere in the world.
-I know how to make them work together and create sites and apps that people can use, like this one.
-I created this site for you.
+I know how to make them work together and create sites and apps that people can use, like this site that I created for you.

-Lately I've been having a lot of fun with AI.
-Generating images (like the one above), text and sounds.
+Lately, I've been having a lot of fun with AI.
+Generating images (like the one above), text, and sounds.

-### Have you used any AI 🤖 related app lately?
+### Have you used any AI ?? related app lately?

 ---

-## A few words about AI
+## A few words about AI (Artificial Intelligence, Inteligencia Artificial, Umělá inteligence)

 *AI can be so smart and keen<br/>
 It can even make pictures from a scene<br/>